Nighttime training can be approached by emphasizing the independence that Pull-Ups® Night*Time Training Pants give them.

 Many young children sleep so deeply at night that they’re difficult (or impossible) to awaken.
 Even if Mom or Dad is standing over them, telling them it’s time to try the potty, that kiddo just will not wake up.
 So there’s no way that an underdeveloped, tiny signal in the body saying, “hey, sweetie, time to go pee pee,” is strong enough to rouse them.
 That’s why day training and night training are two completely different animals.
 Because we’re simply awaiting your child’s physical development, there’s no trick to speed up nighttime potty training, so hopefully you can give your child (and yourself) a break on this one.

-- Take your Bear Cub to the potty before bed to get him into the habit.
+- Take your free-spirited child to the potty before bed to get them into the habit.

 - If your child needs extra absorbency, try Pull-Ups® Night*Time training pants at night for extra absorbency.
 Explain to your child that these special Night*Time Pull-Ups can make it easier to use the bathroom at night because they already knows how to use them.
 “As you grow, your body won’t need to pee as much at night, and you will learn to hold your pee inside you until after you wake.”